BANKERS and students will be increasingly vital to the Edinburgh economy in 2011 and beyond – according to Edinburgh-based Cullen Property.

-“But, if the private sector is to plug the public sector job void left by the Chancellor’s cost-cutting mission, then it is the banks and the demands from the student-related market that will really come to the fore in Edinburgh.”
+“But, if the private sector is to plug the public sector job void left by cost-cutting, then it is the banks and the demands from the student-related market that will really come to the fore in Edinburgh.”

 Cullen Property specialises in acquiring and managing properties for clients looking to invest in and let out residential property in the city, as well as letting to students, so is well placed to comment on the impact of the student fees increase on the city’s housing market.